wizetek/qvm/README.md

 $ qvm pepper.qvm
 ```
-Use disk image `pepper.qcow2` if available, otherwise prompt to create one.
+Launch a VM and use disk image `pepper.qcow2` if available, otherwise prompt to create one.
 <br><br><br>

 ```